 In general, the land use pattern under the Preferred Alternative would be consistent with municipal plans in the county.
 However, as with Alternative 2, proposed land use classifications in the Central Kitsap, East Bremerton, West Bremerton, and SKIA UGAs are more intensive than those in the City of Bremerton plan.
 In addition, the City of Bremerton plans for areas not yet associated with the city.
 For example, the city plans focus all multifamily development around commercial areas.
 The Preferred Alternative allows for both residential within commercial areas, as well as multifamily development along major roadways in nodes where services are or can be made available.
 In general, these differences under the Preferred Alternative are less pronounced within the Central Kitsap UGA than they would be under Alternative 2.
-The Preferred Alternative does not include expansion of the Poulsbo UGA as was included under Alternative 2, and is, therefore, consistent with the City of Poulsbo Comprehensive Plan.
+The Preferred Alternative 2, and is, therefore, consistent with the City of Poulsbo Comprehensive Plan.